 The Internal Revenue Service (IRS) defines residency in a different way than U.S. immigration law.
 For tax purposes, workers are categorized as either resident or nonresident aliens.

-If you are not a U.S. citizen, the Internal Revenue Service (IRS) considers you a resident alien, for tax purposes, if you pass one of the following tests:
+If you are not a U.S. citizen, the IRS considers you a resident alien, for tax purposes, if you pass one of the following tests:

-- Green card test: The United States Citizenship and Immigration Services gives you an alien registration card, or “green card” that allows you to reside in the United States as an immigrant permanently.
+- Green card test: U.S. Citizenship and Immigration Services (USCIS) gives you an alien registration card, or “green card” that allows you to reside in the United States as an immigrant permanently.

 - Substantial presence test: You have been physically present in the United States for at least 31 days during the current year and 183 days during the three-year period that includes the current year and the two years prior.